cjohansen/replicant-docs/content/life-cycle-hooks.md

 you can use `:replicant/on-mount` and `:replicant/on-unmount`, which work exactly like `:replicant/on-render`, except they only trigger on their respective life-cycle events.

+Life-cycle hooks are called after the DOM has been modified.

 --------------------------------------------------------------------------------
 :block/title Memory